tginsberg/gatherers4j/docs/gatherers4j/content/gatherers/sequence-operations/crossWith.md

 **Signatures**

-Note there are four possible types for the `soruce` of crossing elements.
+Note there are four possible types for the `source` of crossing elements.

 1. `crossWith(Iterator<CROSS> source)`
 2. `crossWith(Iterable<CROSS> source)`